 Like a lot of working semi-pro musicians, I have a day hustle.
-Mine’s pretty great — building, enabling, and serving incredible teams of software engineers as the Director of Emerging Operating Systems at Red Hat.
+Mine’s pretty great — building, enabling, and serving incredible teams of software engineers as a director of global software engineering at Red Hat.

 I started working with open source by running Linux in 1997.
 I was intrigued by the idea of an operating system made entirely from code created by online, collaborative communities.
 I started with Slackware but soon jumped over to what was then Red Hat Linux.
 After several years of using Linux at both home and professionally, I jumped into the Fedora Project as a contributor to user documentation and tools, starting in 2003.